AdobeDocs/analytics.en/help/admin/admin/c-processing-rules/c-processing-rules-configuration/processing-rule-order.md

 ---
 # Processing Order

-To effectively use processing rules it is essential to understand when they are applied during data collection.
+To effectively use processing rules, it is essential to understand when they are applied during data collection.

 ![Processing Order](assets/analytics_processing_order_test.png)